NickAnge/Distrubuted-Messenger/README.md

 - Images of what it should look like

 ### Clone
- - Clone this repo to your local machine using :
+ - Clone this repo to your local machine using : git clone https://github.com/NickAnge/Messenger.git

 ### Compile
   - javac GroupThread.java